4-Room Resale HDB Interior Design Ideas for Singapore Homeowners

 Kitchen: Two-tone cabinetry with wood-finish lower cabinets paired with white or light-coloured uppers is one of the most popular kitchen looks in Singapore right now.
 Quartz or sintered stone worktops are durable and easy to maintain.

-Master Bedroom: In a 4-room resale flat, you can do a lot with the master bedroom.
+Master Bedroom: In a 4-room flat, you can do a lot with the master bedroom.
 A feature headboard wall with cove lighting, a full-height wardrobe with concealed handles, and a platform bed with under-bed storage can create a calm space.

 Common Bedrooms: Built-in beds with storage, Murphy beds for flexible use, or a compact desk integrated into the wardrobe unit are all smart solutions that maximise the available space.